 It's worth noting that bland luxury brands are often significantly more bland for men than they are for women.
 This plays into the problematic cliche that fashion is somehow a strictly feminine endeavor.
 Fuck that noise.

 The target customer here is really new money.
 People who have plenty of money (enough that they don't care about getting a good value) and a mild interest in going shopping, but no deep interest in clothing and no real taste.
 They are certainly too lazy to do research into which brands provide good values, or develop good taste, or understand different aesthetics.
+They just know that logo belts and gaudy conspicuous consupmtion are out of style, so they've fallen for minimalist marketing as though it's the only alternative.

 This also isn't really a cost-effective or especially interesting way to approach "looking rich" or playing with the idea of traditional wealth in a more complex aesthetic.
 I'll get into ways to do that later.